pbobbitt/IT-Support-Lab-Series/part-1-infrastructure/README.md

 # Windows Server 2025 & Active Directory Infrastructure

-## Objective
+Project Conclusion
-The goal was to deploy a centralized Windows Server 2025 environment to manage users, devices, and security policies from a single interface.
-This solves the business problem of "unmanaged hardware" by ensuring every laptop and server on the network follows company security standards and can be managed remotely.
+The primary objective of this phase was to establish a scalable, virtualized Windows Server 2025 Active Directory environment and successfully integrate a Windows 11 Education client workstation.
+By leveraging Oracle VirtualBox and a custom NAT Network, the project successfully created an isolated sandbox that mimics an enterprise infrastructure.

 ## Tech Stack & Skills
 *   **Systems:** Windows Server 2025 (Datacenter Edition), Windows 11, Oracle VirtualBox 7.x (Hypervisor)